You have worked so hard to obtain healthy feet as a diabetic, and there are some key factors to keeping them that way.

 Dry between your toes thoroughly - Use a rolled up paper towel, a haridryer set on "cool," or even a Qtip to do this.
 Between your toes is also dark, damp, and enclosed - the perfect place for fungus to grow and thrive.

-Apply lotion or cream to the tops and bottoms of your feet - Our office recommends Gormel 20 cream.
-This is a 20% urea cream, which contains a keratolytic, which exfoliates dead or redundant skin.
+Apply lotion or cream to the tops and bottoms of your feet - Our office recommends urea cream.
+There are 20%, 30% and 40% concentration of urea cream, which contains a keratolytic, which exfoliates dead or redundant skin.
 It also traps in your skin's moisture to prevent cracking of the heels. if your heels crack, this can lead to a break in skin and an area where bacteria can enter and cause a bacterial infection, which could lead to complications such as a cellulitis or a puss pocket.

 Visit your podiatrist on a regular basis! - Your podiatrist will stratify your diabetic risk and recommend the time you should return to be seen.
 Those of our patients that are higher risk are seen every few weeks, and those that have no or minimal risk factors are seen less frequently.